Mullion

-A mullion is a vertical element that forms a division between units of a window or screen, or is used decoratively.
+A mullion is the element that forms a division between units of a window or screen, or is used decoratively.
 When dividing adjacent window units its primary purpose is a rigid support to the glazing of the window.
-Its secondary purpose is to provide structural support to an arch or lintel above the window opening.
-Horizontal elements separating the head of a door from a window above are called transoms.
+Its secondary purpose is to provide structural support to the horizontal lintel above the window opening (Horizontal elements separating the head of a door from a window above are called transoms).
+In the case of multiple arched windows combined building a bifora (or trifora, etc), the equally shaped windows might be coupled by mullions (instead of a column with base and capital), framed by a blind arch or the mullions dissolving in Gothic tracery.